jnyfah/jnyfah.github.io/_posts/phanes4.md

 }
 ```

-**`front` load is relaxed before the fence** because the fence itself provides the ordering.
-Loading `front` with acquire instead would also be correct, but the
-fence covers all memory operations around it attaching acquire to the load would be redundant.

-**`back` load is acquire** to sync with the owner's release store in `push_back`.
-If the owner has pushed items and released `back`, the thief's acquire load guarantees it sees those items in the buffer before deciding whether to steal.

-**The CAS on `front`** is the commitment.
-The thief reads the value at `f`, then tries to advance `front` from `f` to `f + 1`.
-If another thief or the owner has already advanced `front`, the CAS fails and the thief returns `nullopt` and tries again.
-If the CAS succeeds, the thief has claimed the item.

-**Is there an ABA problem?** ABA is a classic lock-free hazard: a variable changes from A → B → A between your read and your CAS, so the CAS succeeds even though the world changed underneath you.
-Here it cannot happen. `front` is monotonically increasing — it only ever moves forward.
-Once it advances past a value it never returns to it, so a thief reading `f` and CAS-ing `f → f + 1` is always safe.
-If the CAS succeeds, `front` really was still `f`.
+A thief steals from the opposite end of the deque.
+While the owner works from the back, thieves compete at the front.

+This separation is what makes work stealing efficient most of the time.
+The thief first reads front, then passes through a seq_cst fence, then reads back.
+It is trying to answer one question: “Is there still an item available between front and back?”

+If: `f >= b` then the deque is empty and the thief returns nullopt. and If: `f < b` then at least one item appears available, so the thief continues.

+The initial load of front can be `relaxed` because the ordering work is done by the seq_cst fence immediately after it.
+The fence places that observation into the same global order used by:

+- the owner's fence
+- the owner's CAS
+- every thief CAS

+So the important synchronization comes from the fence, not from making the load acquire.
+The thief reads back with `acquire` so that if it observes the updated boundary, it is also guaranteed to observe the task data written before that store.

+The thief's fence and CAS join the same global order as the owner's operations.
+That means both sides reason about the last-item race using one shared timeline instead of unrelated local views.

 ---

-## Old buffers and why we never free them
+### Old buffers and why we never free them

 When `push_back` grows the buffer, the old one goes into `oldBuffer` and stays there for the lifetime of the deque: